D-Block Boys: Overview

 In 2011 the Federal Bureau of Investigation listed the gang as a threat.

-In 2017, three members was arrested on Westpark Ct in a raid for possession of a firearm while in possession of illegal narcotics, felon in possession of a firearm, possession of a stolen firearm and possession with the intent to distribute heroin and marijuana.
+In 2017, three members were arrested on Westpark Court in a raid for possession of a firearm while in possession of illegal narcotics, possession of a stolen firearm and possession with the intent to distribute heroin and marijuana, as well as a felon being in possession of a firearm.
 During the search, detectives confiscated multiple firearms, 31 individually wrapped clear bags of a white powder substance later determined to be heroin, 36 individually wrapped clear bags of marijuana, cash and other items.

-2006 Investigation
+2006 investigation

 The events leading up to the investigation began in the summer of 2005.
-NOPD linked the gruesome slaying of two Avondale cousins to the D-Block gang.The decomposed bodies was discovered on May 8th in DeGaulle Manor, inside the trunk of a car.
+NOPD linked the gruesome slaying of two Avondale cousins to the D-Block gang.
+The decomposed bodies were discovered on May 8 in DeGaulle Manor, inside the trunk of a car.
 Both men were tied up with gunshot wounds to the head.
-Homicide detectives didn't have enough phyisical evidence to charge them.
-In July, three members; Jamal Brooks, Hyran Brooks and Nicholas Wix were charged with first-degree murder for another double homicide, which took place on June 27th.
-The slayings in June was that of a man and women.
-According to authorities, the two were killed inside there home in the 1600 block of Murl Street after being sprayed with more than 20 bullets.
-Police confirmed They were not the intended targets for the hit.
+Homicide detectives did not have enough physical evidence to charge them.
+In July, three members; Jamal Brooks, Hyran Brooks and Nicholas Wix were charged with first-degree murder for another double homicide, which took place on June 27.
+The slayings in June were that of a man and woman.
+According to authorities, the two were killed inside their home in the 1600 block of Murl Street after it was sprayed with more than 20 bullets; they were not the intended targets for the attack.